albertomh/DepositDuck-api/README.md

 ## Project structure

-DepositDuck is a monolithic webapp with server-side rendering of the frontend via Jinja2 templates augmented with `htmx`.
+DepositDuck is a monolithic FastAPI webapp with a `htmx` frontend generated server-side via Jinja2 templates.

 The project is split into the following packages: